Fix macOS Ventura Secondary Monitor Not Detecting Flickering

 6- Re-install macOS

-if none of the above solutions are suited to fix your mac’s latest installed Monterey 13 update, without west of time, I suggest you should go back to the previous version of macOS. if you don’t have an emergency and can hold off till the next three to four weeks then wait for the upcoming macOS udpate.
+If none of the above solutions are suited to fix your Mac’s latest installed macOS update, without wasting time, I suggest you go back to the previous version of macOS.
+If you don’t have an emergency and can hold off till the next three to four weeks, wait for the upcoming macOS udpate.

 7- Downgrade macOS 12.XX to macOS 12 Monterey or Ventura

-here’s a full informative guide that will teach you how to go back to previous macOS firmware from the latest one.
-For Downgrade macOS Ventura to Monterey.
+here’s a full informative guide that will teach you how to return to previous macOS firmware from the latest one.
+For Downgrade macOS Sonoma to Ventura or Downgrade macOS Ventura to Monterey.

-you guys, don’t miss to leave your feedback and share with us what clue worked for your Mac to detect external monitor on macOS Ventura or Monterey.
+you guys, don’t miss to leave your feedback and share with us what clue worked for your Mac to detect external monitor on macOS.